UniverseXYZ/XYZ-DAO/SPEC.md

 ## Cancellation Proposals

 - This is a special type of proposal, with the following thresholds:
-    - Acceptance criteria: 50% of staked BOND
+    - Acceptance criteria: 50% of staked XYZ
 - Can be created only during the `QUEUE_PERIOD`
 - A proposal can only have one associated cancellation proposal at any given time
 - Anyone can vote on these proposals